- Selling a home involves more than just accepting the highest offer, with timing, conditions and buyer certainty all playing a big role.

 5. Advertise your home

-Once you’ve officially appointed your agent and had some professional photos taken of the property, your real estate agency will advertise your home for sale online.
-They may even distribute flyers and/or brochures and put something up on their social media platforms - and yes, even put the big bright signboard out the front.
+Once you’ve appointed your agent and had professional photos taken of the property, your real estate agency will likely advertise your home for sale online.
+They may even distribute flyers or brochures and put something up on their social media platforms - and yes, place a big bright signboard out the front.

 6. Accept an offer

 Once you’ve had interested parties through your home, or maybe even beforehand, the offers should start rolling in.
-Whether you have one or a handful, you’ll need to accept an offer for the sale to take place.
 This is where a good agent can be worth their weight in gold - they will separate the wheat from the chaff for you.

 7. Sign your contract

-If your happy with the offer you’ve accepted, the last step (at least on your end) will be to sign your contract.
-Once you’ve signed the contract and all (if any) conditions have been met, your solicitor/conveyancer will handle the legal and financial processes that come next such as transferring the land title, and discharging your current mortgage if you have one.
+If you're happy with the offer you’ve accepted, the last step will be to sign your contract.
+Once you’ve signed the contract and all (if any) conditions have been met, your solicitor or conveyancer will handle the legal and financial processes that come next such as transferring the land title, and discharging your current mortgage if you have one.

 How to find the right real estate agent

-Cate Bakos, President of Real Estate Buyers Agent' Association (REBAA), said the right agent should have a combination of skills, expertise and personality traits, but they should also be someone you feel you can speak openly and honestly with.
+Property Investment Professionals of Australia (PIPA) chair and buyer's agent Cate Bakos said the right agent should have a combination of skills, expertise, and personality, but they should also be someone you feel you can speak openly and honestly with.

 “An older, experienced agent isn’t necessarily always the best agent for the task though.”